kwangjunahn/dion2-shard/README.md

-# Welcome to Microsoft/Dion codebase!
+# Welcome to the Microsoft/Dion Codebase

 This repository provides efficient implementations of orthonormal optimizers for distributed ML training.
-It has the following optimizers:
+You can find the following optimizers:
 * [Muon](https://kellerjordan.github.io/posts/muon/)
 * [Dion](https://arxiv.org/pdf/2504.05295)
 * Dion2